Volunteering opportunities in India

 ‘You wanted to experience the village life’, yeah, it was all my fault.

-Afraid not, volunteering is for 4-5 hours a day, but in pursuit of living the ‘village life’, I ended up on this extensive battlefield I wasn’t prepared for.
+Afraid not, volunteer work is for 4-5 hours a day, but in pursuit of living the ‘village life’, I ended up on this extensive battlefield I wasn’t prepared for.

 Charu runs a cafe and a homestay in Maat Village, a 4-km hike down the main road of Kasar Devi, the famous geo-magmatic field that only exists in three places in the whole world.
 Charu needs help with the daily workings of her cafe; like cooking, cleaning, painting or doing some creative DIY projects.